Amitesh-Mishra-AM/Envision/README.md

 # Steps
 Make sure you have node js installed in your system.
-To run the code in your system, go to the terminal of your IDLE and write "npm install" to install all the node_modules needed to run the project and then enter "npm run start" to start the project.
+To run the code in your system, go to the terminal of your IDLE and write "npm install" to install all the node_modules needed to run the project, and then enter "npm run start" to start the project.
+# working

-To get the working of "Search campaigns in your city" feature , Select "Bihar" in "State" Dropdown and "Patna" in "City" Dropdown.
+To get the working of "Search campaigns in your city" feature, Select "Bihar" in "State" Dropdown and "Patna" in "City" Dropdown.